pastet89/redshift-geoclue-bash-patch/README.md

-## Basic bash patch for redshift/geoclue
+## Bash geoclue patch for redshift

 ### About